 I came across this film by accident as a kid.
-It was on TV late one night, and though I missed the first few minutes, I realised straight away that it was something I wanted to video.
+It was on TV late one night, and though I missed the first few minutes, I realised straight away that it was something I wanted to record.

-Already on youtube there are short clips of various ‘epic adventure’ type activities, and clips from stunning locations.
+Already on youtube there are short spherical/360 clips of various ‘epic adventure’ type activities, and clips from stunning locations.
 You could probably gather a bunch together and make something Koyaanisqatsi-esque.
 But this is a film from 1982, and lots of the effects and techniques used in it are things that have influenced how things are made ever since.
 It’s difficult to untangle the hypothetical version of Koyaanisqatsi made in the past, but with technology from the near future, only without everyone else in 1982 having had any access to knowledge of spherical video or vr.
-It’s a bit like time travel cheating and showing people from the past your modern technology, which as far as they’er concerned is just magic.
+It’s a bit like time travel cheating and showing people from the past your modern technology, which as far as they’re concerned is just magic.

 I knew I wouldn’t be able to write about this without completely confusing myself and getting tied in knots.

 Why would a company with thousands, possibly millions of customers randomly change the way their service works in a way that makes it far less usable, and in some ways completely breaks it?